 Because self-care is such a personalized aspect of each of us, there is no scripted right or wrong way to do it.
-But, it is recommended taking at least 20 minutes a day to do something for you.
+But, it is recommended to take at least 20 minutes a day to do something for you.
 Twenty minutes seems pretty reasonable!

 Not sure where to start?
 No worries – check out these 25 tips and get started on improving your whole health today!

 - Unplug – Take a break from social media/email.
 Set timeframes around when to use social media and email apps.
 (Check out our article on unplugging.)
 While you’re at it, start nixing the negativity in your life – block or unfollow people who don’t bring joy to your feed.

 - Declutter – Did you know that a messy kitchen can actually contribute to your overeating?
 It’s true.
 Tackle those dishes or any other “mail pile” that’s turned into a mail mountain.
 Feeling ambitious?
 Take on your clothes or kids’ toy room and donate what’s no longer needed to a local charity.

 - Help someone – A small act of kindness can go a long way.
 Hold the door for someone, pick up something someone dropped … it doesn’t take much to make someone else’s day a bit brighter.

 - Take a vacation – Can you believe most Americans do not use their vacation?
 (I am not one of them.)
 It’s important to get away from work, home, and the daily grind.
 It doesn’t have to be a grand European backpacking trip (although that is on my bucket list); it can be something as simple as a night away in a nearby town.
 Check out discount travel sites or Air BnB for great local deals!